celikatakan/celikatakan/README.md

-Hey there! 👋 I'm Atakan.
+Hey there! 👋 I'm Atakan. <br>
 🌟 Welcome to my GitHub profile!
 I'm a passionate and driven software development student eager to improve my skills and take on new challenges in the tech world.
-Here's a little more about me:
+Here's a little more about me: <hr>

 🚀 About Me:
 🌱 Currently enrolled in a Software Development Course to sharpen my skills and deepen my understanding of modern technologies.